scottmm374/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

-create a function that takes the number of stories as a paramter def broken_eggs(num_of_stories):
+create a function that takes the number of stories as a parameter

+def broken_eggs(num_of_stories):

 start at first floor, drop and egg and see if it breaks: